patrickkunka/typed-object/README.md

 ## Data Retrieval

-While data may be retrieved from individual properties via ES5 getters as shown in the above example, we may want to to inspect the object as a whole for debugging.
+While data may be retrieved from individual properties via ES5 getters as shown in the above example, we may want to inspect the object as a whole for debugging.

 Because the inner workings of a TypedObject hide the internal properties for safety, console.logging the object will not expose its data.
 For these cases, we can use the built-in `toObject` method, which will return a new object literal containing the TypedObject's data.